anilu258/blacklight-deb-packages/README.md

 **Installation**

-* In Linux Terminal Command Line enter `apt search cbacklight*` In general for any other packages like`package_name` installation, you can use`apt search package_name`.
+* In Linux Terminal Command Line, enter `apt search cbacklight*` .
+In general for any other packages like`package_name` installation, you can use`apt search package_name`.
 * If packages is found in the list then, in terminal, `apt install cbacklight*`.
 But, if package is not available then go to next step.